Amsterdam – Rijksmuseum – 27-04-19 (sold)

 This drawing started out with the framing of a circle, being the model’s right breast.

-This drawing concentrates on triangular structures the female body often can show when posing in a slanted position.
+In this graphite pencil drawing ‘Roundism – 07-04-18 (Sold)’ I focused on triangular structures.
+A body can often show them when posing in a slanted position.

 Seeing a photo of 1930s moviestar Myrna Loy reminded me of why I like this kind of photography so much.